 ISTA 3B spells out the specific tests for each type of package.
 The tests and sequences will vary by the package type.
 Most packages will need to undergo condition, shock testing and vibration testing.
 The shock testing can include tip over, free-fall drop, concentrated impact, full rotational drop, concentrated edge impact, incline impact, bridged impact and drop on a hazard.
 The vibration testing can include random with a top load and random without a top load.

-Included below is a series of charts that outline the test sequences for each type of product in ISTA 3B testing:
+Included below is a series of charts that outline the test sequences for each type of product in ISTA 3B testing used for package validation:

 |Sequence #||Test Category||Test Type||Test Level||For ISTA Certification|